 - Cross-platform portability and interoperability (Windows, Linux, Unix, Mac OS X)

 - Cross-architecture portability and interoperability (x86, x86-64, etc.)

 Nowadays software written in python finds applications in broad range of the categories including business logic, data analysis and scientific calculations.
 This together with wide availability of SMP computers (multi-processor or multi-core) and clusters (computers connected via network) on the market create the demand in parallel execution of python code.

 The most simple and common way to write parallel applications for SMP computers is to use threads.
 Although, it appears that if the application is computation-bound using 'thread' or 'threading' python modules will not allow to run python byte-code in parallel.
 The reason is that python interpreter uses GIL (Global Interpreter Lock) for internal bookkeeping.
 This lock allows to execute only one python byte-code instruction at a time even on an SMP computer.

-To make things even better, the software written with PP works in parallel even on many computers connected via local network or Internet.
-Cross-platform portability and dynamic load-balancing allows PP to parallelize computations efficiently even on heterogeneous and multi-platform clusters.
+To make things even better, the software written with Parallel Python works in parallel even on many computers connected via local network or Internet.
+Cross-platform portability and dynamic load-balancing allows Parallel Python to parallelize computations efficiently even on heterogeneous and multi-platform clusters.